andre-st/wahoo-utils/README.md

 ## Basics

 - Bolt runs an old Android operating system which is accessible via USB-Cable and the Android Debug Bridge (ADB) tool
-- there is [WebADB](https://app.webadb.com) via Chrome browser (using WebUSB) when you are unable to install ADB for some reason
-	(though some security/privacy risk)
+- consider [WebADB](https://app.webadb.com) via Chrome browser (using WebUSB) when unable to install ADB for some reason (though some security/privacy risk)
 - Bolt authorizes ADB in debug mode:
 	1. power up without USB-Cable plugged in,